sourcegraph/about/handbook/engineering/deployments/playbooks.md

 ### Backing up & restoring a Cloud SQL instance (production databases)

-Before any poentially risky operation you should ensure the databases have recent backups.
+Before any potentially risky operation you should ensure the databases have recent ( < 1 hour) backups.
 We currently have daily backups enabled.

 You can create a backup of a Cloud SQL instance via `gcloud sql backups create --instance=${instance_name} --project=sourcegraph-dev`